FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 You can use [OpenID Connect](https://openid.net/connect/) to extend OAuth2 for authentication scenarios, where you need to know who is requesting access, rather than whether an entity has access to a protected resource.
 Most OAuth2 servers support OIDC, and it supports many of the same grants with additional scopes.

-## Benefits of Using OAuth2 Instead of Your Own Solution
+## Benefits of Using OAuth 2.0 Instead of Your Own Solution

 OAuth2 provides you with technical advantages such as a central choke point to manage, limit and control access to services.
 With OAuth2, you have the benefits of a standard as well.
 This includes a team of experts working to push the standard forward in terms of functionality and security, a wide set of libraries that work with the standard, and a population of developers who understand the protocol.
 Compare that to a homegrown authorization protocol, which has none of these advantages.